SpinalHDL/SpinalDoc/spinal/core_components.md

 - Utility functions

 ## <a href name="clock_domains"></a>Clock domains definitions
 In *Spinal*, clock and reset signals can be combined to create a __clock domain__.
-Clock domains could be applied to some area of the design and then the synchronous elements instantiated into this area will then __implicitly__ use this clock domain.
+Clock domains could be applied to some area of the design and then all synchronous elements instantiated into this area will then __implicitly__ use this clock domain.

-It is also permitted to create __nested__ clock domains that have inner clock domain areas. @TODO Is the previous sentence really correct ?
+Clock domain application work like a stack, which mean, if you are in a given clock domain, you can still apply another clock domain locally.

 ### Clock domain syntax
 The syntax to define a clock domain is as follows (using EBNF syntax):